 Work in a Clean and Sterile Environment:

-Perform all cell culture falsk work inside a certified biological safety cabinet (BSC) or laminar flow hood.
+cell culture falsk work inside a certified biological safety cabinet (BSC) or laminar flow hood.

 Ensure that the workspace is clean and disinfected before starting the cell culture procedure.